comic/evalutils/docs/usage.rst

 This is all that is needed for ``evalutils`` to run the algorithm and process input images.
-The subclass of ``BaseAlgorithm`` is what you need to modify for your specific algorithm.
+The subclass of ``Algorithm`` is what you need to modify for your specific algorithms.

+By default all algorithms will try to load all files in the /input directory using ``SimpleITKLoader`` for loading the data.
+After successfully loading a single image a ``SimpleITK.Image`` object is ready to be manipulated by the algorithms in the ``predict`` method for algorithm tasks like classification, segmentation, or detection.

 Classification Algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~